 Medicine balls have been around for thousands of years.
 It is said that Hippocrates, an ancient Greek physician known as the “Father of Western Medicine,” used to fill animal skins with weight and give them to his clients to throw and lift as a means of improving strength and core functions.
 Well, we’ve come a long way since filling animal skins, but medicine balls are just as important today as they were back then when it comes to fitness and exercise.

 A medicine ball is a great low-cost addition to any home gym, available in a variety of different weights and sizes.
-They are dominantly used for core exercises (which we already discussed the importance of), but can be used for many full-body exercises whether it be for strength training, cardio, or balance.
+(Check out are comprehensive Best Medicine Ball article for a full range of choices) They are dominantly used for core exercises (which we already discussed the importance of), but can be used for many full-body exercises whether it be for strength training, cardio, or balance.
 Greatist actually also has another great guide for medicine ball exercises.

 Best Choice: Valeo Medicine Ball (pictured above)